tribertmuto/requirement-analysis/README.md

 Accurate and validated requirements ensure that the developed software meets the actual needs of users.
 This leads to a higher-quality product that performs as expected, ultimately improving user satisfaction and reducing the need for post-deployment fixes.

 Understanding the importance of requirement analysis is essential for building reliable, efficient, and user-focused software systems.
+# Key Activities in Requirement Analysis

+Requirement Analysis involves several essential activities that ensure software requirements are accurately captured and well-understood.
+Below are the five key activities, each playing a critical role in the process:

+- Requirement Gathering
+  This involves collecting high-level requirements from stakeholders, clients, and end users.
+The goal is to understand what problems the software needs to solve and what objectives it must fulfill.

+- Requirement Elicitation
+  Elicitation is a more structured and detailed process of extracting information through techniques such as interviews, questionnaires, observation, brainstorming sessions, and workshops.
+It focuses on uncovering hidden, implied, or unclear requirements.

+- Requirement Documentation
+  This activity involves formally recording the gathered and elicited requirements in a clear, consistent, and understandable format.
+Common documents include Software Requirement Specifications (SRS), use cases, and user stories.

+- Requirement Analysis and Modeling
+  Once documented, the requirements are analyzed to identify dependencies, inconsistencies, ambiguities, and conflicts.
+Modeling techniques like data flow diagrams (DFDs), entity-relationship diagrams (ERDs), and UML models may be used to visualize and structure the requirements.

+- Requirement Validation
+  This step ensures that the documented requirements accurately reflect stakeholder needs and are feasible, testable, and complete.
+Validation is typically done through reviews, walkthroughs, and prototype evaluations with stakeholders.

+Each of these activities contributes to building a strong foundation for successful software design, development, and delivery.